• Skip to primary navigation

 • 1 small carrot cut into thin strips (about ⅓ cup)

-• 4 sweet mini peppers* no heat, seeds and stem removed, cut into thin strips (about ⅓ cup)
+• 4 mini sweet peppers no heat, seeds and stem removed, cut into thin strips (about ⅓ cup), or see note for alternative

 • 1 green onion thinly sliced (about ¼ cup)